 Funding your PhD

 Some of the PhD projects available in Physics and Astronomy come with specific funding to cover your tuition fees and living expenses – for example, a project may be funded by a research council or Centre for Doctoral Training.
 If you successfully apply for one of these projects, and you meet the eligibility requirements, you will be automatically awarded the funding.
-These projects are marked 'FUNDED' in our list of projects.

 If a project does not come with specific funding, that does not mean that there is no funding available.
 Apply for a project you are interested in, and if your application is successful, you may be awarded a scholarship from one of the following sources.
 Check the eligibility requirements and deadlines below, and if you wish to be considered for one of these scholarships, please tell us in your application form.